Kate Torney

-She is currently CEO of the Peter MacCallum Cancer Foundation and was formerly the CEO of the State Library of Victoria from 2015 to 2021 where she led an $88 million redevelopment of the heritage building, which attracts 11 million visitors each year.
+Kate Torney is an Australian journalist who is CEO of the Peter MacCallum Cancer Foundation and was the CEO of the State Library of Victoria from 2015 to 2021.

-Prior to this, Kate was ABC News (Australia) Director leading a team of more than1500 people in 56 locations across Australia and around the world.
-In this role she oversaw all news and current affairs content for the national broadcaster, from radio and television bulletins to long-form programs including Four Corners and Australian Story.
-She also led the expansion of the ABC's digital services and the launch of ABC News 24.
+Torney worked as a radio and TV reporter, producer, bureau chief, executive producer and editor.

-Before her role as Director, Kate worked in a variety of roles, including as a radio and TV reporter, producer, bureau chief, executive producer and editor.
+Torney was ABC News (Australia) Director, overseeing all news and current affairs content for the national broadcaster.

-Kate served as member and former Chair of National and State Libraries Australia (NSLA), and currently serves on the board of The Conversation and is Chair of the Wheeler Centre.
+Torney served as member and former Chair of National and State Libraries Australia (NSLA), and serves on the board of The Conversation and is Chair of the Wheeler Centre.

 She was formerly a member of the Ministerial Council for Volunteers and the Ministerial Council for the Creative State.